kycdao/kycdao.github.io/concepts/NFT/Payment.md

 ---
-label: Payment for minting
+label: Minting fee
-icon: dot
+icon: tag
+order: -10
 ---

 Payment is required for minting an NFT, as there is a cost associated with each of the verification processes.